silecs/moodle-gitplugins/README.md

 - the `gitplugins.php` script
 - the `gitplugins.conf` file ; you can use `gitplugins.conf.dist` as a basis

-The `gitplugins.conf` file is a list of all the plugins you want to manage (install, upgrade...) with the format:
+The `gitplugins.conf` file has two sections : a short list of settings, and a list of all the plugins you want to manage (install, upgrade...) following the format:
 ```
     'local/mailtest' => [
         'path' => '/local/mailtest', // mandatory ; path from the moodle root